Local Regulations

 City Requirements

-- Business License: All salvage operations must obtain a valid business license from the city.
+- Business License: Obtain a valid business license from the city to operate salvage services.

 State Requirements

-- Insurance Requirements: Salvage businesses must maintain liability insurance as mandated by state regulations.
+- Insurance Coverage: Maintain appropriate liability insurance as mandated by state law.

 Environmental Requirements